Get Your Eyes Checked Regularly

 Surgery.
 If eye drops don’t do the job, or if you can’t use them for whatever reason, your doctor may suggest surgery.
 The best approach for you will depend on the type of glaucoma you have.

 Laser surgery.
 Two main types can be done without a hospital stay.
 Both help your eye drain by relieving pressure.
 Open-angle, also called wide-angle, glaucoma is the most common.
 With it, your surgeon uses a laser to create more space for the fluid to drain through.
 If you have angle-closure glaucoma, your doctor makes a tiny hole in the iris, the colored part of your eye, to help the eye drain.

 Operating room surgery.
 If drops and laser surgery aren’t enough to lower your eye pressure, you might have traditional surgery.
 With this type, your surgeon creates a new drainage channel for your eye fluid.
 This might be a tiny tube connected to a collection site -- or reservoir -- or a little drainage flap that flows into a pocket tucked into your eyelid.

 Working out regularly, such as walking or jogging three or more times a week, can help lower your eye pressure.
 Yoga can help, but it’s best to avoid upside-down poses like headstands.
 They can make your eye pressure go up.

 Stay Away From Marijuana

 You may have heard that medical marijuana can help with glaucoma.
-While the drug has been shown to lower eye pressure, it also lowers blood pressure.
+While the drug has been shown to lower eye pressure, it would take far too much to actually significantly lower eye processes, and it also lowers blood pressure.
 That could wipe out any gains from marijuana, since lower blood pressure can limit the amount of blood flow your optic nerve needs.